® Carburetors Part 23: The Mikuni RS racing carburetor

 The Laverda solution

 I don't know as much about the Mikuni RS (and its later variant the HS) carburetor as I would like to.
 But having worked with it a little, mostly in converting easy-to-find used four-carb sets for use on originally Del Orto equipped Laverda triples--a very popular application it seems and presumably owing to the original carbs' questionable reputation--I can claim physical familiarity, even if I lack experience tuning the RS.
 There are now kits available to rerack them for use on a handful of Japanese engines, but back then I fabricated all the bits--machined-from-raw stainless steel steadies, machined and silver-soldered fuel tees, intricately carved out and index-drilled throttle and choke shafts--to fit them to the Laverda.
-I understand the RS is also popular on big displacement vintage Hondas.
+I understand the RS is also popular on big displacement vintage Hondas, and knowing the carbs I can understand why.

 Adaptability